-1957: Decca Records announced that “Rock Around The Clock” by Bill Haley and His Comets, which had become a hit in Great Britain before it was re-released in the United States, had sold over a million copies in the UK—mostly on 10-inch 78 rpm records.
+1957: Decca Records announced that “Rock Around The Clock” by Bill Haley and His Comets, which became a hit single in Great Britain before it was re-released in the United States, had sold over a million copies in the UK—mostly on 10-inch 78 rpm records.

 1959: Buddy Holly, Richie Valens, and the Big Bopper played the Armory in Duluth, Minnesota as part of the Winter Dance Party tour.
 In attendance was 17-year-old Robert Zimmerman, who was inspired by the show to become a musician and later performed under the name Bob Dylan.